 Out of the corner of my eye, I could see the windows of the already parked white van unrolling.
 I looked up at four rugged and astonished faces peering out at us.

 With a massive “Grazie” and our nerves a little frayed, we started our visit to Scilla Italy.
 What better place to regain our balance.
 A tiny fishing village, tucked between mountains, that seemed to fall into the sea.
-This tiny strip of coastline was waiting to be explored!
+This tiny strip of Calabrian coastline was waiting to be explored!

 Scilla Calabria Hotels: